ted-tanner/entries-backend/Readme.md

 * Test the `server_time` returned by all handlers in `budgetapp_server::handlers::auth` that return a token pair.

 ### End-to-end Encryption Scheme
 * When a new user is created, an encryption key is randomly generated for the user *on the client*.
-This encryption key gets encrypted twice, once with a PBKDF2 hash of the user's password (the server stores the salt for the hash) and once with the a recovery key that is hashed in the same way.
+This encryption key gets encrypted twice, once with a PBKDF2 hash of the user's password (the server stores the salt for the hash; the salt for authentication can be requsted publicly, but if the server doesn't recognize the email address then a random salt is returned to disguise whether the email address exists in the system) and once with the a recovery key that is hashed in the same way.
 Both encryptions are stored on the server and sent to the client.
 The client can decrypt the user's encryption key (using their password) and store it securely (KeyChain, for example, guarded with FaceID).
 * Recovery key is a 32-character alphanumeric string.
 It gets hashed with PBKDF2 using a salt that is stored on the server.
 That hash is the key to decrypt the user's encryption key.
 * Authentication string for sign in is a separate PBKDF2 hash of the user's password with a different salt.
 This hash gets re-hashed (Argon2) before being stored in the database
 * Encrypt user preferences using a user's key